August 25, 2016 Posted in git

 which, without argument, is the equivalent of saying git undo 1.

 Did you find this useful?
-If you're interested in learning other techniques like the one described in this article, I wrote down a few more in my Pluralsight course Advanced Git Tips and Tricks.
+If you're interested in learning other techniques like the one described in this article, I wrote down a few more in my Pluralsight course Git Tips and Tricks.

 1. That is, it’s modified to point to a different commit than it did before.